Testing Resources for Students

 We’re asking students to not come to the Student Health Clinic without calling in advance.
 We’ll be assessing these calls on a case-by-case basis to determine how we can best help students who do not need acute care.
 Students can also make telehealth appointments through the Student Patient Portal at www.gsu.medicatconnect.com.

-It is imperative that members of our university community who test positive for COVID-19 continue to report their status to the university so we can notify those from the Georgia State community who may have been in close contact (within six feet of the person who tested positive for 15 or more minutes) with the person who tested positive and advise them of the next steps to take.
+It is imperative members of the Georgia State community who test positive for COVID-19 continue to report their status to the university so we can notify those from our community who may have been in close contact (within six feet of the person who tested positive for 15 or more minutes) with the person who tested positive and advise them of the next steps to take.
+If completing the form to report someone who tested positive, it is important the name of the person who tested positive for COVID-19 be provided so case investigators can engage with the person.
 The identity of the person who tested positive is always kept confidential by the university and not disclosed to the close contacts.

-This report is intended to provide a mechanism for the Georgia State University community members to self-report positive COVID-19 diagnoses, suspected positive diagnoses, direct exposure or presumed exposure.
-This information is given voluntarily and will only be shared with the Student Health Clinic, the Dean of Students (for students) and Human Resources (for employees) for the purposes of providing support, symptom monitoring, and close contact identification.
+This report is intended to provide a mechanism for Georgia State community members to self-report positive COVID-19 diagnoses, suspected positive diagnoses, direct exposure or presumed exposure.
+This information is given voluntarily and will only be shared with the Student Health Clinic, the dean of students (for students) and Human Resources (for employees) for support, symptom monitoring and close contact identification.

 Forms of Testing

-Georgia State will be using two forms of COVID-19 testing this fall.
-We are staffing multiple sites across our campuses where COVID-19 testing will be available to individuals for whom a test is indicated.
+Georgia State is using two forms of COVID-19 testing this fall.
+We have staffed multiple sites across our campuses where COVID-19 testing is available to individuals for whom a test is indicated.

 - PCR Testing: This test, requiring swabbing of the nasopharyngeal cavity, is the most accurate.
 We have capacity on-campus to process a limited number of these tests in less than 24 hours, and we are prioritizing its use as follows: